 Now it will also guide you to listen to the excellent music from these movies!

 In addition you will find plenty of good Bollywood movies to watch.
 With English subtitles.
 All this with the guidance of INDIVUE’s Travel Opus to Bollywood (Fin.
 Matkaopus Bollywoodiin).

 So let us start with the introduction to the Travel Opus to Bollywood, which is a video called a Successful landing in Mumbai (the home of Bollywood).
 Video, images and music by Indivue.

 History of Indian cinema in short

 Hindi cinema is known by the name of Bollywood, because they combined the names of Hollywood and Bombay.
+Other theories have also been made about the birth of this concept.
 (Nowadays Bombay is known as Mumbai, and the commercial capital of India.)

 Movie itself came to India in 7th of July 1896.

 The first Indian document was a wrestling match in Mumbai, Hanging Garden, in 1897.